 What about the house?

-Research confirms that most divorcing women want to keep the matrimonial home whenever possible, especially when children are still living at home.
+Many divorcing women want to keep the matrimonial home whenever possible, especially when children are still living at home.
 The spouse who keeps each home should also take responsibility for its loan, refinancing it in their name if at all possible.

-Information is important to handling debt
+Information is important to handling debt well during a divorce

 One situation where you might have to continue working together with your ex-spouse on a shared debt is if you have an unresolved tax obligation.
 You should talk to the IRS about setting up separate payments on that joint debt.